← Back

 "ai_actions": [

-"Configure custom MCP endpoints if needed",
+"Prepare MCP endpoints for custom connectors if needed",

-"Communicate changes to helpdesk",
+"Communicate upcoming changes to staff",

 "Update internal documentation"